-Edmonton Social Planning Council website content is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License unless owned by other parties.
+Edmonton Social Planning Council (ESPC) website content is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License unless owned by other parties.
 We have made every effort to ensure all images used on the site have been identified as available for use under the same NonCommercial - Share Alike license.
 Where possible credit has been given.

 The Edmonton Social Planning Council (ESPC) is committed to protecting the privacy of its donors, volunteers, award applicants and recipients, employees, and other stakeholders.
 The ESPC values the trust of these stakeholders and of the public and recognizes that maintaining this trust requires that the ESPC be transparent and accountable in how it treats the information that is shared with it.

 The ESPC is governed by the Personal Information Protection Act.
 (The federal Personal Information Protection and Electronic Documents Act (PIPEDA) does not apply because the provincial legislation has been declared substantially similar to PIPEDA.)
 As a non-profit, PIPA applies to ESPC only when personal information is used for commercial activities.
 Although this applies to very few of the Council’s activities, this policy reflects the importance we place upon the protection of privacy.

 2) What is Considered Personal Information?